 - November 1 First draft of your essay must be submitted to your ENTIRE committee.
-Note this deadline applies to the report of the completed project, not your project proposal. - December 15 Final completed hard copy of the thesis with completed committee signoff form to the Graduate Program Administrator.
+Note this deadline applies to the report of the completed project, not your project proposal. - December 15 Final completed hard copy of the thesis (for MS programs) or ILE essay (for MPH program) with completed sign-off forms and any other required materials to the Graduate Program Administrator (for MS programs) or to the MPH Hub (for MPH program).